Rasgulla

-Rasgulla (literally "syrup filled roll") is a syrupy dessert popular in the eastern part of South Asia.
-It is made from ball-shaped dumplings of chhena and semolina dough, cooked in light sugar syrup made of sugar.
+Rasgulla (literally "syrup filled ball") is a syrupy dessert popular in the eastern part of South Asia.
+It is made from ball-shaped dumplings of chhena dough, cooked in light sugar syrup.
 This is done until the syrup permeates the dumplings.

-The earliest evidence of rasagola can be found in the epic poem Dandi Ramayana which was composed by famous Odia poet Balarama Dasa in which he mentioned that rasagola is offered to Maa Laxmi by Lord Jagannath in a ritual called Niladri Bije.

-While it is near-universally agreed upon that the dessert originated in the eastern Indian subcontinent, the exact locus of origin is disputed between locations such as West Bengal, Bangladesh, and Odisha, where it is offered at the Puri Jagannath Temple.
+While it is near-universally agreed upon that the dessert originated in the eastern Indian subcontinent, the exact locus of origin is disputed between locations such as West Bengal, and Odisha, where it is offered at the Puri Jagannath Temple.

-In 2016, the West Bengal government applied for a geographical indication (GI) tag for the variant called "Banglar rosogolla" (Bengali rasgulla) clarifying that the Bengal and Odisha variants were different in "both in colour, texture, taste, juice content and method of manufacturing."

-In 2017, when West Bengal got its rosogolla's Geographical indication status, the Registry office of India clarified that West Bengal was given GI status for Banglar rosogolla and Odisha can claim it too if they cite the place of origin of their variant along with colour, texture, taste, juice content and method of manufacturing.
-Thus, in 2018, the government of Odisha applied for GI status for "Odisha Rasagola" (Odia Rasagola), which was approved by GI Registry of India and on July 29, 2019.
+In 2017, when West Bengal received its rosogolla's geographical indication (GI) status, the Registry Office of India clarified that West Bengal was given GI status for Banglar rosogolla and Odisha can claim it too if they cite the place of origin of their variant along with colour, texture, taste, juice content and method of manufacturing.
+In 2019, the Government of Odisha was granted the GI status for "Odisha rasagola" (Odia rasagola).

 Names

 The dessert is [rɔʃoɡolːa] in Bengali, and [ɾɔsɔɡola] in Odia and [rɐsɐɡoːlɐkɐm] in Sanskrit.
 Rasgulla is derived from the words ras ("juice") and gulla ("ball").
-Other names for the dish include, Rasagulla, Rossogolla, Roshogolla, Rasagola, Rasagolla, and Rasbhari or Rasbari (Nepali).
+Other names for the dish include rasagulla, rossogolla, roshogolla, rasagola, rasagolla, and rasbhari or rasbari (Nepali).